16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 [Notice: I am not arguing that there are no sudden changes, only that not everything behaves this way.
 The argument that "phase changes" in general are "nodal" has been dealt with more fully in Essay Seven.]

-Now, because dialecticians have yet to tell us how long a "node" is supposed to last, they can safely indulge in some sloppy, off-the-cuff, a priori Super-Science of their own, applying this supposedly 'objective' Law entirely subjectively.
+Now, because dialecticians have yet to tell us how long a "node" is supposed to last, this 'allows' them to indulge in some sloppy, off-the-cuff, a priori Super-Science of their own, applying this supposedly 'objective' Law entirely subjectively.
 [More on this here, and here.]

 [The phrase "Super-Science" refers to the practice of deriving fundamental 'truths' about reality from thought alone, which 'truths' go way beyond anything the sciences could possibly establish or confirm, and which 'truths' have in fact been inferred from contingent aspects of the language used to 'derive' them.
-These 'truths' are supposed to apply not only to all regions of space and time, but to every possible and conceivable world.
+These 'truths' are then supposed to apply not only to all regions of space and time, but to every possible and conceivable world.
 Indeed, in many cases, they express the 'logical form of reality'.
-(How that actually works in practice is best omitted from this summary; it is explained in detail here and here.)]
+(How that actually works in practice is best omitted from this summary; however, it has been explained more fully here and here.)]

 If this is difficult to believe, ask the very next dialectician you meet precisely how long a "nodal point" is supposed to last.
 [And good luck getting an answer to that one!]
 As seems clear, if no one knows, anything from a Geological Age to an instantaneous quantum leap could be "nodal"!

-Plainly, this introduces a fundamental element of arbitrariness into what is supposed to be a scientific law.
-Hence, the use of "subjectively", above.
+Plainly, this introduces a fundamental element of arbitrariness into what is supposed to be an 'objective' scientific law.
+[Hence, the use of "subjectively", above.]

 However, given the strife-riven and sectarian nature of dialectical politics, any attempt to define DM-"nodes" could lead to yet more factions.
 Thus, we are sure to see emerge the rightist "Nanosecond Tendency" -- sworn enemies of the "Picosecond Left Opposition" -- who will both take up swords with the 'eclectic' wing: the "it depends on circumstances" 'clique' at the 'centrist' "Femtosecond League".

-[Please Note: (1) When confronted with many of the examples listed below, DM-fans generally respond by pointing out that Engels's' 'Law' only applies to developing bodies and systems, which rules these counter-examples out.
+[Please Note: (1) When confronted with many of the examples listed below, DM-fans generally respond by pointing out that Engels's' 'Law' only applies to developing bodies and systems, which considerations rule out these counter-examples.
 I have dealt with that reply here and here; (2) The argument below is now somewhat out-of-date; it has been up-dated here.]

 "With this assurance Herr Dühring saves himself the trouble of saying anything further about the origin of life, although it might reasonably have been expected that a thinker who had traced the evolution of the world back to its self-equal state, and is so much at home on other celestial bodies, would have known exactly what's what also on this point.
 For the rest, however, the assurance he gives us is only half right unless it is completed by the Hegelian nodal line of measure relations which has already been mentioned.
 In spite of all gradualness, the transition from one form of motion to another always remains a leap, a decisive change.
 This is true of the transition from the mechanics of celestial bodies to that of smaller masses on a particular celestial body; it is equally true of the transition from the mechanics of masses to the mechanics of molecules -- including the forms of motion investigated in physics proper: heat, light, electricity, magnetism.
 In the same way, the transition from the physics of molecules to the physics of atoms -- chemistry -- in turn involves a decided leap; and this is even more clearly the case in the transition from ordinary chemical action to the chemism of albumen which we call life.
 Then within the sphere of life the leaps become ever more infrequent and imperceptible. -- Once again, therefore, it is Hegel who has to correct Herr Dühring."
 [Engels (1976), pp.82-83.
 Bold emphasis added.]